 The three hardest words for men to say is “I need help”.
 It stings.
 And those words can be lifesavers.
-You can’t look look up on YouTube to fix your broken emotions like doing a simple home and car repair.
+You can’t look up on YouTube to fix your broken emotions like doing a simple home and car repair.
 Moreover, we are generally taught to be self-sufficient as males.
-So, asking for help can not only smack against our pride it can be dangerous as it double downs on behaviors bringing consequences such as job loss, diminished health, friend loss, difficulty with children and the list can go on.
+So, asking for help cannot only smack against our pride it can be dangerous as it double downs on behaviors bringing consequences such as job loss, diminished health, friend loss, difficulty with children and the list can go on.

 The logical choice is to give up the fight.
 What keeps you there?
 Is it a message you tell yourself?
 Is it the bruised pride to ask for help?